 A survey in late 2014 by the National Alliance for Caregiving and AARP found caregivers average 24 hours a week in caregiving.
 Nearly 1/3 (32%) of caregivers use paid help from aides, housekeepers, drivers and others.
 Recipients who had Alzheimer’s, long-term physical problems or age 65+ were more likely to have paid help in addition to their caregiver.
 Info about caregiver preparation to perform medical or nursing tasks.
 Detailed report, 2015, 87 pages.
 (An older study in 2007by the National Alliance and Evercare Health Plans, part of UnitedHealthcare, calculated that family caregivers spend an average $5531 a year caring for older loved ones.
 Long-distance caregivers had the highest average expenses at $8728 per year.)

-Six-page Tip Sheet explaining how prescription drugs, medicines and immunizations might be covered under Medicare Part B, Medicare Advantage plans (Part C) or Medicare Part D (the drug plan for seniors).
+Learn the basics on prescription drug coverage under Medicare.
+Six-page Tip Sheet explains how prescription drugs, medicines and immunizations might be covered under Medicare Part B, Medicare Advantage plans (Part C) or Medicare Part D (the drug plan for seniors).
 Includes guidelines for cancer drugs, injectibles and IV drugs.
 Generally, Part A (hospital insurance) does not cover outpatient drugs.
 Publication 11315-P revised October 2018

 Cancer, arthritis, trauma-related disorders, mental disorders, and heart conditions were identified as the top 5 most costly illnesses for adults ages 18 to 64 in 2012.
 For seniors, COPD and asthma replaced mental disorders.
 Medical expenditures (payments) according to MEPS data (household component) show average costs (ages 18-64) were $8125 for a cancer patient, $4852 for an adult with heart disease, $2603 per trauma patient, $1727 for mental health care, and $1909 for someone with arthritis.
 Average out of pocket payments by consumers not shown.
 AHRQ Statistical Brief 471, April 2015